Uganda March 27-April 5, 2023

 Kibiro village is a sandy beach along Lake Albert where food does not grow.
 Depend on the exchange of salt and fish for food with farming communities on the plateau above the Ugandan side of the Western Rift Valley.

 It is 23 km to Kibora, the last 9 km on dirt and rocky road.
 Drive 7 km on a very narrow dirt road that could be a disaster after all the recent rain but is very well designed – rounded in the middle so that it drains well.
 There was only one short muddy section.
-Pass many walkers carrying loads on their head and gathering firewood.
-The road starts to descent significantly to the lake far below and fortunately turns rocky.
+Pass many walkers carrying loads on their heads and gathering firewood.
+The road starts to descend significantly to the lake far below and fortunately turns rocky.
 One short section was washed out and requires AWD with some clearance to get back up.
 900 m from the village park and walk down as there is a very steep, rocky, low-range 4WD section.

 The village is quite large with many houses.
 A few muddy salt pans are on the north side but it didn’t appear that any active salt production was happening.
 Shipping out the salt on this road would be an issue.
 Free

 Lake Albert is located on the border between Uganda and the Democratic Republic of the Congo.
-It is Africa’s seventh-largest lake, as well as the second biggest of Uganda’s Great Lakes.
+It is Africa’s seventh-largest lake, as well as the second-biggest of Uganda’s Great Lakes.
 It is the northernmost of the chain of lakes in the Albertine Rift, the western branch of the East African Rift.

 It is about 160 kilometres (99 mi) long and 30 kilometres (19 mi) wide, with a maximum depth of 51 metres (167 ft), and a surface elevation of 619 metres (2,031 ft) above sea level.

-Lake Albert is part of the complicated system of the upper Nile.
-Its main sources are the White Nile, ultimately coming from Lake Victoria to the southeast, and the Semliki River, which issues from Lake Edward to the southwest.
+Lake Albert is part of the complicated system of the Upper Nile.
+Its main sources are the White Nile, ultimately coming from Lake Victoria to the southeast, and the Semliki River, which is from Lake Edward to the southwest.
 The water of the Victoria Nile is much less saline than that of Lake Albert.
 The lake’s outlet, at its northernmost tip, is the Albert Nile section of the White Nile.
 The river later becomes known as the Mountain Nile when its course enters South Sudan.

 Lake Albert’s water temperature is relatively stable throughout, typically around 27–29 °C (81–84 °F), and even its deeper sections contain oxygen.

-Lake Albert is home to many aquatic and semi-aquatic animals, including the river hippopotamus, Ugandan kob, red as well as Nile lechwe, Nile crocodile, Nile monitor lizard, African softshell turtle, Central African mud turtle, and Williams’ mud turtle.
+Lake Albert is home to many aquatic and semi-aquatic animals, including the river hippopotamus, Ugandan kob, and red as well as Nile lechwe, Nile crocodile, Nile monitor lizard, African softshell turtle, Central African mud turtle, and Williams’ mud turtle.
 Also present is the giant African bullfrog and the rock python, which can be observed warming themselves on smooth rocks near the water’s edge.
-A number of terrestrial (but water-loving) snakes, lizards, and amphibians reside at the lake.
+Several terrestrial (but water-loving) snakes, lizards, and amphibians reside at the lake.
 Water birds are numerous, and include pink-backed pelican, goliath heron, white-faced whistling duck, African fish eagle, wattled plover, and greater flamingo.
 Several stork species are commonly seen patrolling the shallow areas; the saddle-billed, yellow-billed, open-billed, Hamerkop (hammerhead), European white, and the rare shoebill storks all frequent the lakeshore and shallows, and roost in surrounding tall trees.

 Fish.
 There are 55 fish species in Lake Albert.
 After Nile crocodiles and larger carnivorous birds, the largest predator in the lake is the Nile perch (native; unlike in other Rift Valley lakes where it’s introduced & invasive), as well as the fearsome-looking elongate tigerfish, African tigerfish, and the electric catfish.